 This pool terrace in southern Vermont is nestled into a hillside below the main house with a breathtaking view of mountains receding into the distance.
 The terrace unites the pool, hot tub, pool house, outdoor kitchen and dining areas, firepit, and abundant planting beds.
 To complement the scale of the view and the house, all the design elements for the pool area are appropriately oversized.

 The pool and its amenities occupy a flat terrace carved into a hillside, with a view of distant mountains as the primary focal point.

 The flagstones for the pool deck are cut from local Chester Stone, a mica schist that lights up in the sun.

-With outdoor kitchen and dining area, pool, hot tub, and lawn games all in close proximity, family members of all ages can enjoy the space together.
+With outdoor kitchen, dining area, pool, hot tub, and lawn games all in close proximity, the whole family can enjoy the space together.